thomasridgeon/website_and_webapps/README.md

 # My Website and Web Apps

-This is the repository for my expanded upon website and web apps, as I continued my journey learning to program in Ruby.
-This time I am using a hybrid Sinatra setup.
-Static web pages and my first two web apps, which were quite simple, were written in classic Sinatra style.
-While the third web app I started- which was a bit more complex in that it had to handle authentication and database interactions- was written in a modular style.

-With regard to my static web pages and the two simple web apps, for each page/app I have a controller file with routes and logic and a corresponding view file with an Erector widget to render the html and Tailwind CSS.
-These pages/apps operate in the context of Sinatra::Application, which is a Sinatra::Base subclass that Sinatra defines automatically as the default.

-Because my third app required user authentication, database-backed models, storage with multiple routes and session handing, I chose the modular approach, defining my own Sinatra::Base subclass and telling Rack to mount it using Rack::URLMap.
-That way, this app could be isolated from my other pages/apps and have its own configuration, allowing it to scale as its own mini-app.
-As I explain below in the description for this app, I ultimately ran into trouble with this approach and migrated my entire project to Rails.

-(Note: the code contains a lot of comments, which are my "study notes").
+This repository contains my expanded website and web apps, built while learning Ruby and experimenting with Sinatra in both classic and modular styles.

+**Structure**
+*Static pages & simple apps*
+Written in classic Sinatra style.
+Each page/app has:
+- A controller file (routes + logic).
+- A corresponding view file built with Erector (for HTML rendering) and Tailwind CSS (for styling).
+- These run in the context of Sinatra::Application (the default Sinatra::Base subclass).

+*More Complicated Apps*
+Required user authentication, database-backed models, session handling, and storage with multiple routes.
+Therefore written in modular Sinatra style, defining a custom Sinatra::Base subclass and mounting it with Rack::URLMap.
+This allowed the app to be isolated with its own configuration and scale independently.

+Ultimately, I ran into challenges maintaining this hybrid approach and migrated the entire project to Rails for better scalability and maintainability.

+(Please note: the code includes extensive inline comments, written as “study notes” while I was learning.)

 ---